The Tilting Theory of Contraction Algebras: Introduction

 \subsection{Background and Motivation}

-Given a complete local isolated cDV singularity $X= \Spec R$ (see \S2.1 for a definition), the Minimal Model Program outputs certain contractions $f \colon Y \to X$, known as \textit{minimal models}.
-Although minimal models of $X$ are not unique, any two minimal models are connected by a sequence of codimension two modifications called \textit{simple flops} (see e.g. \cite{[K]}) and further, if $f \colon Y \to X$ and $g \colon Z \to X$ are two minimal models of $X$ related by a simple flop, then there are associated derived equivalences
+Given a complete local isolated cDV singularity $X= \Spec R$ (see \S2.1 for a definition of such 3-folds), the Minimal Model Programme outputs certain contractions $f \colon Y \to X$, known as \textit{minimal models}.
+Although minimal models of $X$ are not unique, any two minimal models are connected by a sequence of codimension two modifications called \textit{simple flops} (see e.g.\ \cite{[K]}) and further, if $f \colon Y \to X$ and $g \colon Z \to X$ are two minimal models of $X$ related by a simple flop, then there are associated derived equivalences

 known as \emph{Bridgeland--Chen flop functors} \cite{bridgeland, chen}.
 As these are not inverse to each other, a nontrivial autoequivalence of $\Db(\coh Y)$ can be obtained by considering their composition.
 More generally, we think of any autoequivalence of $\Db(\coh Y)$ which is obtained as the composition of flop functors as a derived symmetry arising from birational geometry. \\